 Every individual in hospitals are individually responsible for prevention of nosocomial infections.

-Every individual hospital staff must work cooperatively to reduce the risk of nosocomial infection for patents and staff.
+Management of hospitals should be done in such a way that hygiene is maintained always.
 There are different national or regional and hospitals programs to control the nosocomial infection.